 \subsubsection{Another momentum-space basis}

-So far Bloch theory has not included real space positions of orbitals.
-Denote $\tau_\alpha$ the position of the orbital of type $\alpha$ inside a unit cell.
-Then position operator acts on $|\alpha_m\ket$ as follows:
+So far, Bloch theory has not included the real-space positions of the orbitals.
+Denote $\tau_\alpha$ the position of the orbital of the type $\alpha$ inside a unit cell.
+Then the position operator acts on $|\alpha_m\ket$ as follows:

-Later we will need the basis in momentum space that is aware of positions of the orbitals:
+With the lattice constant set to unity, the cell coordinate is an integer $m\in \Z$ and the orbital coordinate takes values in the unit interval $\tau_\alpha \in [0,1)$.
+Later we will need the basis in the momentum space that is aware of positions of the orbitals:

 The Bloch Hamiltonian eigenstates can be expressed in terms of either basis: